top of page

 Eryngium yuccifolium (Rattlesnake master)

-It sports a non-aggressive clumping habit, but can spread by seed if happy in its location.
-This species prefers lean soils and heavy root competition in a plant community.
 Some associated companion species include little bluestem, splitbeard bluestem, purple lovegrass, Liatris squarrosa, field or pasture thistle (Cirsium discolor or pumilum), Appalachian sunflower (Helianthus atrorubens), ricebutton aster (Symphyotrichum dumosum), pussytoes (Antennaria), and Rudbeckia hirta.

 The dry seed heads are sharp and prickly in winter.
 Its deep roots don’t like being disturbed so it’s best not to relocate after its established, but very young plants can be carefully relocated.